FedericoBruzzone/P4-compiler-in-SDN/presentation.typ

 #slide[
   == Goals and Challenges

+  #v(-1em)

   #one-by-one(start: 1, mode: "transparent")[
+      *New Control Plane Specification*: P4Runtime for controlling the data plane elements of a device defined by a P4 program

+  ][
       *Reconfigurability*: the controller should be able to redefine the packet parsing and processing in the field

     ][
-      *Protocol Independence*: the switch should _headers_ using parsing and processing using _match+action_ tables
+        *Protocol Independence*: the switch should process _headers_ using parsing and processing using _match+action_ tables

     ][
         *Target Independence*: a compiler from _target-independent_ description to _target-dependent_ binary